qijianpeng/awesome-edge-computing/README.md

   power.

 # Tools
+- [ASSOLO](http://netlab-mn.unipv.it/assolo/): ASSOLO is a new active probing tool for estimating available bandwidth based on the concept of "self-induced congestion".
+ASSOLO features a new probing traffic profile called REACH (Reflected ExponentiAl Chirp), which tests a wide range of rates being more accurate in the center of the probing interval.
+Moreover, the tool runs inside a real-time operating system and uses some de-noising techniques to improve the measurement process.

 - [netem](https://wiki.linuxfoundation.org/networking/netem) : netem provides
   Network Emulation functionality for testing protocols by emulating the properties of wide area networks.
 The current version emulates variable delay,